IQSS/dataverse-uploader/README.md

       GITHUB_DIR: data
 ```

-You can upload multiple subdirectories (only) by listing them as `GITHUB_DIR` in the following format:
+You can upload multiple subdirectories by listing them as `GITHUB_DIR` in the following format:

 ```
 steps: